 Second, consider quality and seasonality.
 The quality, including the freshness of food, should be a key determining factor.
 A fresh meal can feel more fulfilling while also making our bodies feel more energetic (sorry, Ayurveda is not that hot on microwaving leftovers or frozen meals).
 So, whenever possible, meals should be freshly prepared - and using seasonal ingredients.
 A key Ayurvedic belief is that plants optimally thrive in certain seasons, and are at their nutritional best when consumed during those seasons.

-Third, consider eating hygiene.
+Third, be mindful of your eating hygiene.
 This one is the hardest for us personally, but try just eating when you're eating.
-No phones, no computers, no catching up on Game of Thrones.
+No phones, no computers, no catching up on Netflix.
 Just your food and your thoughts.
 Ayurveda guides that the amount of food consumed at a meal should be equivalent to two handfuls of food.
 While avoiding large consumption of liquids during a meal, sips of water between bites is recommended.
 Fruit juices or sodas should be avoided with meals.
 When you finish your meal, your stomach should roughly feel like it's a third full of food, a third of water and a third of air.
 Another Ayurvedic tip?
 Avoid foods that are considered 'incompatible' when eaten together because they are believed to cause poor absorption and clogging, and can lead to toxin generation in the gut.
 So avoid the following combinations: fish and milk, meat and milk, yogurt and beef.
 Also, most melons should be eaten alone.